charlesrdennis/owncloud-test-docs/README.md

 All client installations require that you enter the following information provided by your ownCloud administrator.

 - The address of your organization's ownCloud server
-- Your user ID and password
+- Your ownCloud user ID and password

 Download the ownCloud Desktop clients [here](https://owncloud.org/download/).
 View the complete desktop client manual [here](https://doc.owncloud.org/desktop/latest/).
 Download the ownCloud mobile clients from: